dropletzz/Calc/README.md

 * [`L3`](https://github.com/dropletzz/Calc/tree/L3) added variables, arrays, if/else and while loops; this is now a programming language that only works with doubles

 ## How to run
-Use the command `dotnet run` to start a REPL where you can type in expressions and get the result.
+Use `dotnet run` to start a REPL where you can type in expressions and get the result.

-Use the command `dotnet run tests` to run some tests.
+Use `dotnet run tests` to run some tests.

+Use `dotnet run path/to/file` to run a program file.